 Next Deadline: The deadline for submitting a grant application was March 8, 2017.
 The Women & Girls Fund will begin accepting grant applications again in early 2018.

-Your Community Foundation has allocated up to $40,000 to distribute to public charities and faith-based organizations in its 20-town service area for year-end critical-needs grants.
+The Community Foundation has allocated up to $60,000 to distribute to public charities and faith-based organizations in its 20-town service area for year-end critical-needs grants.
+Grants are made possible through the Draper Foundation Fund, and the Marion Wm. & Alice Edwards Fund, and through gifts made by an anonymous local donor family.

 The Youth Fund provides grants to youth-oriented nonprofit organizations based on recommendations from area high school students who participate in the Foundation’s Youth in Philanthropy (YIP) council.
 The Fund supports organizations that serve youth, including bullying and substance abuse prevention programs.